Nursery organization in a limited space gets challenging as you want to keep it functional and space-saving for the baby’s essential gear.

 Label bin and drawers with tags for easy access and sorting.

 2. Hanging Organizer

 Tip: Hang your baby’s new clothes (unworn) in the closet, whereas the worn ones can be sorted in the bins.
-Hanging organizer works great for organizing receiving blankets, shoes, and onesies.
+A hanging organizer works great for organizing receiving blankets, shoes, and onesies.

-Newborns tend to have A LOT of stuff and they are going to grow out of it before you even know it.
+Newborns tend to have A LOT of stuff, and they will grow out of it before you even know it.
 The interesting part is, you cannot even skip buying.

 Do not overspend on newborn sizes.
 (I completely understand all that excitement).
-Baby is going to grow out of it within 3 to 4 weeks.
+The baby is going to grow out of it within 3 to 4 weeks.

 3. Use your space vertically instead of going horizontal